 DACs please send your signed confidentiality forms to DPI at firstname.lastname@example.org.
 All other district and school staff forms should be collected and kept at the local level.

-This document represents the expected professional conduct of educators who administer OSA assessments in order to ensure proper assessment and academic integrity.
+This document represents the expected professional conduct of educators who administer State summative assessments in order to ensure proper assessment and academic integrity.
 It is intended to be used by districts and schools in the fair and appropriate administration of the state assessments.
 State assessments are an important and required tool used to monitor state, district, school, and student achievement.
 For these assessments to yield fair and accurate results, they must be given under standardized conditions to all students.